2026 Russian legislative election: Political parties

 As of December 2023, 25 political parties are registered in Russia.
-Parties represented in the State Duma (in this case, seats must be obtained in the vote on the party list), parties that received more than 3% of the vote (by party list) in the previous election or are represented at least in one of the regional parliaments (also by party list) are allowed to contest in the elections without collecting signatures.
+According to nomination rules parties represented in the State Duma (in this case, seats must be obtained in the vote on the party list), parties that received more than 3% of the vote (by party list) in the previous election or are represented at least in one of the regional parliaments (also by party list) are allowed to contest in the elections without collecting signatures.
 Other parties need to collect 200,000 signatures if they have also held conventions and nominated candidates to participate in the elections.
 The official list of parties entitled to participate in the elections without collection of signatures was announced before the election.
-After the 2022 regional elections, there are only 14 such parties.
+After the 2025 regional elections, there are only 11 such parties.